 How do you get relevant experience in data science without a degree?
 Start by committing to learning and completing personal data science projects to build experience (and your portfolio!).
 Here’s how to come up with ideas for projects.

-In Practicum by Yandex’s data science program, you’ll build a portfolio of 15 projects, including helping a mobile company analyze user behavior and analyzing potential profit and risks for an oil company.
+In TripleTen’s data science program, you’ll build a portfolio of 15 projects, including helping a mobile company analyze user behavior and analyzing potential profit and risks for an oil company.

 Once you’ve practiced your skills on personal projects, try branching out by helping local businesses in your area with data science or data analysis projects.
 For example, can you help a local restaurant adjust its staffing and stock to increase savings and reduce waste?